itsmahmudul/next-store/README.md

 yarn start
 # or
 pnpm start
-# or
-bun start
 🚀 Deployment
 Deploy to Vercel (Recommended)
-The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.

 Push your code to GitHub

 Connect your repository to Vercel

+Add your environment variables in the Vercel dashboard

-Vercel will automatically deploy your Next.js application
+Vercel will automatically deploy your application

-Deploy to Other Platforms
-The application can be deployed to any platform that supports Node.js:

-Netlify

-AWS Amplify

-Railway

-DigitalOcean App Platform
+Environment Variables for Production
+Make sure to set these environment variables in your production environment:

+NEXTAUTH_URL - Your production URL

+NEXTAUTH_SECRET - A secure random string

+GOOGLE_CLIENT_ID - Your production Google Client ID

+GOOGLE_CLIENT_SECRET - Your production Google Client Secret

 🤝 Contributing
 We welcome contributions!
 Please follow these steps: